-The proposed bill HB238 Engrossed amends the Code of Alabama 1975 to improve employment opportunities for individuals with criminal convictions.
-It establishes a presumption of fitness for occupational licensure for those who have received an order of limited relief and provides immunity for employers who hire these individuals.
-The Board of Pardons and Paroles is mandated to issue certificates of employability to eligible individuals upon their release from parole, facilitating their reintegration into the workforce.
-However, individuals required to register as sex offenders or those convicted of violent offenses are excluded from receiving such certificates.
-The bill also outlines the petition process for obtaining an order of limited relief, requiring courts to rule within 90 days based on public safety considerations.
+The proposed bill, HB238, amends the Code of Alabama 1975 to improve employment opportunities for individuals with criminal convictions.
+It establishes a presumption of fitness for occupational licensure for those granted an order of limited relief and provides immunity to employers who hire these individuals.
+The Board of Pardons and Paroles is mandated to issue a certificate of employability to eligible individuals upon their release from parole, facilitating their reintegration into the workforce.
+The bill also introduces a structured process for occupational licensing boards to evaluate disqualifications based on criminal history, while deleting previous provisions that allowed automatic denials of applications based on such convictions.

 Statutes affected: